chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 When you're done, save the file (`Ctrl S`).
 You can check out the changes in a web browser.
 If your local server is still running and the browser is already open to `http://localhost:1313`, the changes should already be there.
 If not:

-- Open a Terminal in VS Code: Title menu > `Terminal` > `New Terminal`
+1. Open a Terminal in VS Code: Title menu > `Terminal` > `New Terminal`
-- Start the Hugo server to preview the website: `hugo server`
+2. Start the Hugo server to preview the website: `hugo server`
-- Open a web browser and visit: `http://localhost:1313`
+3. Open a web browser and visit: `http://localhost:1313`

 For more information, see: [Hugo Documentation: Configuration](https://gohugo.io/getting-started/configuration/)

 ### Contents

+{{< hint info >}}

-**Task:** Create the Data Visualizations section of the website.
+**Task:** Create the Data Visualizations section of the website by adding a new section to the website.

+{{< /hint >}}

-- Find two (or more) public domain or [Creative Commons](https://creativecommons.org) licensed images of data visualizations in [Wikimedia Commons](https://commons.wikimedia.org/).
+1. Find two (or more) public domain or [Creative Commons](https://creativecommons.org) licensed images of data visualizations in [Wikimedia Commons](https://commons.wikimedia.org/).
 With the Advanced Search, you can fiter by file type to return only images.
 Keep them open as tabs in your browser.
-- Create a folder called `visualizations` as a subfolder of `/content/`
+2. Create a folder called `visualizations` as a subfolder of `/content/`
-- Create one Markdown file (`.md`) for each visualization you plan to include
+3. Create one Markdown file (`.md`) for each visualization you plan to include and add the file to the `visualizations` subfolder
-- Copy and paste this YAML metadata block at the top of each Markdown file:
+4. Copy and paste this YAML metadata block at the top of each Markdown file:

 ```
 ---